-But when it comes to explaining to The Five-Year-Old why we donate to Toys for Tots every Christmas, life gets trickier.
+But when it came to explaining to The Five-Year-Old why we donate to Toys for Tots every Christmas, life got trickier.

 Toys for Tots began in 1947 when Diane Hendricks gave her husband Major Bill Hendricks USMCR a handmade doll and asked him to donate it to a charity that would give it to a needy child for Christmas.
 Major Hendricks couldn’t find a single agency that donated toys to children, so he started his own.
 Over the years, the Marine Corps Toys for Tots program has delivered more than 452 million toys to more than 209 million children.
 This year, in addition to their usual charitable efforts, they are taking up a special collection for the children affected by Hurricane Sandy.

 Our family donates to Toys for Tots every year.

 Typically, we take The Five-Year-Old with us to buy the toys that we drop off at the local Toys for Tots collection station.
 So when I learned that Build-a-Bear was holding its annual Stuffed with Hugs event a few weeks ago, I thought it would be a perfect time for The Five-Year-Old to perform a random act of charity.
 And since the bear would go to Toys for Tots, a program with which she is already familiar, I figured she would have few questions, if any, about it.

 The Five-Year-Old was highly enthused about going to Build-a-Bear to stuff a teddy bear, but much less enthused about giving that bear away.
 The usual questions and negotiations arose.
 You know the drill.
 You’ve probably had this very same conversation with your own kids.